-Most hospital or physician practices don’t have a dedicated real estate department, so managing leases or an operational budget often becomes a side-job for the leadership team.
-They wonder, “How can we save money?” or, “How can we be more efficient?”
-They know there are likely cost saving opportunities within the operational aspects of their healthcare facilities, they just aren’t sure how best to identify them.
+Most hospitals or physician practices do not have a dedicated real estate department, so real estate operations often become a “side job” for the leadership team.
+They wonder, “How can we save money?” or “How can we be more efficient?”
+They know there are cost-saving opportunities within the operational aspects of their healthcare facilities but are unsure how best to identify them.

-With a clear understanding of healthcare operations and the healthcare regulatory environment, RTG identifies these opportunities for cost savings as well as for improved performance.
-We know that in this competitive era of healthcare reform, hospitals, medical office buildings, and other ancillary facilities must be positioned as strategic assets and managed for optimal operational advantage.
-RTG’s approach to operations involves a broader view of the strategic plan for one or more assets, market position, capital and financing strategies, and partnership management.
+Realty Trust Group (RTG) identifies these opportunities for cost savings and improved performance with a clear understanding of healthcare real estate operations and the regulatory environment.
+In this competitive era of healthcare reform, hospitals, medical office buildings, and other ancillary facilities must be positioned as strategic assets and managed for optimal operational advantage.
+RTG’s approach to real estate operations involves a broader view of the strategic plan for one or more assets, market position, capital and financing strategies, and partnership management.

-With operational services ranging from property and asset management, lease administration, full-service property accounting, and regulatory compliance management, RTG is your partner for operational support that serves all parties — owners, physicians, tenants, and, most importantly, patients.
+With operational services ranging from property and asset management, lease administration, full-service property accounting, and regulatory compliance management, RTG offers operational support that serves all parties — owners, physicians, tenants, and, most importantly, patients.

-By utilizing the tools and systems mentioned in the previous Best Practices, a Medical Office Building owner or landlord will realize an improved net operating income (NOI) as revenue grows and expenses shrink.
+Using the tools and systems mentioned in the preceding briefing, a medical office building owner or landlord will realize improved net operating income as revenue grows and expenses shrink.

-In this best practice, we talk about several ways in which employing these tools can improve monetization efforts.
+This Best Practices Briefing discusses several ways these tools can improve monetization efforts.

 when working on all real estate matters.
 We know and have talked to some healthcare real estate firms others that are good, but they may not have the breadth that RTG has.
 It would be a learning curve for a new firm to get to know us.
 RTG knows Northside and the way we want things delivered.